 This Contract shall be binding upon and inure to the benefit of the successors, assigns, personal representatives and heirs of the respective parties hereto, and the covenants, conditions, rights and obligations of this Contract shall run for the full term of this Contract.
 No assignment of this Contract, in whole or in part, will be made without the prior written consent of the non-assigning party, which consent will not be unreasonably withheld or delayed; provided, absent an Event of Default with respect to such party, a party may (i) transfer, sell, pledge, encumber or assign this Contract or the accounts, revenues or proceeds hereof in connection with any financing or other financial arrangements or (ii) transfer its interest to any parent or Affiliate or successor of its business by assignment, merger or otherwise without the prior approval of the other party.
-Upon any such assignment, transfer and assumption, under (i) or (ii) above, the transferor shall remain principally liable for and shall not be relieved of or discharged from any obligations hereunder.
+Upon any such assignment, transfer or assumption, under (i) or (ii) above, the transferor shall remain principally liable for and shall not be relieved of or discharged from any obligations hereunder.
 Any attempted assignment in violation of this section shall be void and of no force and effect.

 If any provision in this Contract is determined to be invalid, void or unenforceable by any court having jurisdiction, such determination shall not invalidate, void or make unenforceable any other provision, agreement or covenant of this Contract.